goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/7-wrap/_index.md

 ## The Git Repository

 All code is already in place - this is a Tower lab after all and not about configuring Apache.
-Check out the **Ansible Workshop Examples** git repository at **https://github.com/ansible/workshop-examples**.
+Check out the **Ansible Workshop Examples** git repository at **https://github.com/ansible/workshop-examples** (again with the [correct tag or branch](https://github.com/ansible/workshop-examples/tree/summit_2020)).
 There you will find the playbook `webcontent.yml`, which calls the role `role_webcontent`.

 Compared to the previous Apache installation role there is a major difference: there are now two versions of an `index.html` template, and a task deploying the template file which has a variable as part of the template file name.